NHPatterson/wsimap/readme.md

 - Uses Shapely library to manage spatial operations
 - Prepares the data for tiled analysis: segmentation or other functions

+This library has some quality issues and is still a work-in-progress.

 # Installation

 Clone repo